helenahartmann/awesome-PhD/contributing_guidelines.md

 4) Name your suggestion with a useful title
 5) Each entry should roughly follow the same format: ```[TITLE OF RESOURCE](Link to resource): Short description of what the resource is and does.```
 6) Check your spelling before submitting the pull request!
+7) Read the guide [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) on how to do a pull request.